cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Misc:**

 - {% url `Cypress.Server.defaults()` cypress-server %} now accepts a `urlMatchingOptions` option for passing options to {% url "minimatch" https://github.com/isaacs/minimatch %}.
-- {% url '`cypress run`' cli-tool#cypress-run %} now exits with the number of test failures instead of always exiting with 0.
+- {% url '`cypress run`' command-line#cypress-run %} now exits with the number of test failures instead of always exiting with 0.
 This matches the same way `cypress ci` works.
 Fixes {% issue 167 '#167' %}.
-- In the {% url 'Cypress CLI tool' cli-tool %} package version `0.11.1`, you can now pass the `--spec` option to `cypress ci`.
+- In the {% url 'Cypress CLI tool' command-line %} package version `0.11.1`, you can now pass the `--spec` option to `cypress ci`.
 This enables you to run a specific spec file as opposed to all tests.
 Fixes {% issue 161 '#161' %}.

 # 0.16.2